revelrylabs/Harmonium-RN/README.md

 import { COLOR, ThemeContext, getTheme } from 'harmonium-rn';

-// You override the default theme's color palette, individual component styles, and more const themeOverrides = {
+// You can override the default theme's color palette, individual component styles, and more const themeOverrides = {
   palette: {
     primaryColor: COLOR.green500,